 Dr. Matthew A. Hicks, DO is a pulmonologist in Knoxville, TN specializing in adult pulmonology and adult critical care.
-He graduated from Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) in 2017 and has 8 years of experience.
-Dr. Matthew A. Hicks, DO is affiliated with University Physicians' Association, Inc., The University of Tennessee Medical Center and UNIVERSITY HEALTH SYSTEM, INC.
+He graduated from Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM).
+Dr. Matthew A. Hicks, DO is affiliated with University Physicians' Association, Inc. and The University of Tennessee Medical Center.

 Asthma